harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Evening follow-up: realized the confusion matrix plot was using the wrong label order so the precision/recall numbers in the inline comments were backwards.
 Fixed the plot and updated the interpretation block.
 - Deliverable: Fixed inverted label confusion.
 Embarrassing but caught it before moving on.
+## 2021-08-09 - Day 9: Feature importance review

+- Task summary: Spent today specifically on understanding which features were actually driving the churn signal.
+Ran permutation importance on the best model from last week and compared it to the raw correlation heatmap.
+There were two features that looked strong in correlation but contributed almost nothing to the model — both of them turned out to be proxies for contract length which was already a direct feature.
+Removed the redundant columns and retrained.
+The model held up essentially the same which confirmed they were not adding real signal.
+- Deliverable: Trimmed two redundant features.
+Model unchanged, which is the good outcome here.